AWSully/Git-xercise/README.md

-# Git-xersize
+# Git-xercise
-Altcademy Git Exersize
+Altcademy Git Exercise
+This exercise should help me learn to manage git